The application period has closed

 - The Alliance has appointed a Community Review Panel to assist staff and the Alliance board with reviewing the applications and funding decisions.

 - The Community Review Panel will review each application and make funding recommendations to the Alliance Board of Directors.
 Identifying names and attributes will be removed from applications to ensure fair and equitable review by the Community Review Panel.
+The Panel will review and score:

 - A slate of recommendations will be voted on by the Alliance Board of Directors on June 25, 2020 and awardees will be notified on June 29, 2020.